Living With Sickle Cell Disease

 A sickle cell crisis can last for a few hours or up to a week.
 “It’s harder to alleviate pain when you’re in the middle of a crisis than if you get at it early, just as it’s starting,” Ken says.
 “You have to be proactive, not reactive.”

 People in their teens and twenties seem to have a higher incidence of sickle cell crisis, which may be due in part to the changing hormone levels in adolescence and pressures of growing up, Ken says.

 “As individuals with sickle cell disease grow older, the cumulative damage from recurrent crises and chronic anemia progresses to organ dysfunction and sometimes to organ failure.
-The organs affected can be highly variable between patients with joints, liver, kidney, heart, and lungs being commonly affected,” says Ken’s physician, Dr. William E. Hobbs, acting assistant professor of Medicine in the Hematology Division at University of Washington School of Medicine.
+The organs affected can be highly variable between patients with joints, liver, kidney, heart, and lungs being commonly affected,” says Ken’s physician, Dr. William E. Hobbs, assistant professor of Medicine in the Hematology Division at University of Washington School of Medicine.